What Are the Earliest Signs of Tardive Dyskinesia from Reglan?

 Frequently Asked Questions

-What does the FDA warning say about Reglan and tardive dyskinesia?
+What is the FDA warning about Reglan and tardive dyskinesia?

 Does submitting information create an attorney-client relationship?